 Basically, a distinction is made in the award procedure between open-admission subjects and restricted-admission subjects.
-Restricted-admission subjects are marked in the Studies Database and in the brochure “Studying at the University of Bremen” (only in German).
+Restricted-admission subjects are marked on our homepage about our study programs if you click on the respective degree program.
 If there are specific requirements for your study program, they must be fulfilled before you can enroll.
 This applies regardless of whether your degree program is open-admission or restricted, i.e. if you do not meet such requirements on time, you will not receive a place to study.

 For subjects that do not have restricted admission, so-called “open” subjects, there are enough places for all applicants.
 Anyone who submits an application with all the required documents by the deadline will be allocated a place to study.

 For restricted admission subjects, so-called Z subjects, there are only a limited number of places available.
 For Z subjects, 80% of the study places are awarded on the basis of theaverage or weighted school-leaving grade.
 (Exceptions are the study places awarded according to special quotas).
 From the applicant list sorted by grades, the so-called ranking lists, as many as study places are allocated as available.
 The grade of the last student admitted is the “NC” of the respective procedure.
 The NC is therefore not a fixed value, but results every year anew depending on the number of applicants and the number of study places that can be awarded.

 20% of the places are allocated on the basis of waiting lists.
 A waiting period is the period after high-school graduation during which an applicant was not enrolled in Germany.
 For example: An applicant goes abroad as an au pair for a year after graduation or undertakes a three-year period of vocational training: This results in 2 or 6 waiting semester respectively.